Sir Ralph Delaval, 1st Baronet

+Biography

-Delaval was the son of Robert Delaval of Seaton Delaval.
-He matriculated at Queen's College, Oxford on 15 June 1638, aged 16 and was admitted to Lincoln's Inn in 1639.
+Delaval was the son of Robert Delaval of Seaton Delaval and Barbara, daughter and co-heiress of Sir George Selby, 1st Baronet.
+Delaval matriculated at Queen's College, Oxford on 15 June 1638, aged 15, and was admitted to Lincoln's Inn in 1639.
+He was a supporter of Parliament during the English Civil War.
+In 1644 he was appointed a deputy lieutenant for Northumberland and he served as commissioner for the county militia in 1648.
 He was High Sheriff of Northumberland in 1649.
+In 1652, he was appointed a justice of the peace for the county.

-In 1659, Delaval was elected Member of Parliament for Northumberland for the Third Protectorate Parliament.
-He was re-elected MP for Northumberland in 1660 for the Convention Parliament.
-He was created a baronet of Seaton, in the County of Northumberland in the Baronetage of England on 29 June 1660.
-In 1677 he was elected MP for Northumberland again in the Cavalier Parliament and was re-elected for the two parliaments of 1679 and in 1681.
+In 1659, Delaval was elected Member of Parliament for Northumberland in the Third Protectorate Parliament.
+By this stage, however, Delaval was a Royalist conspirator, chiefly valued for his influence over Charles Howard.
+He was re-elected MP for Northumberland in 1660 in the Convention Parliament following the Stuart Restoration.
+Delaval secured a pardon for his activities during the Interregnum, and he was created a baronet "of Seaton, in the County of Northumberland" in the Baronetage of England on 29 June 1660.
+In 1663, he was accused of encouraging the Derwentdale Plot – an alleged conspiracy by radical Puritans and ex-Parliamentary soldiers to rebel against Charles II – but he was not charged with any offence.
+Delaval conformed to the Church of England after the passing of the Conventicle Act 1664.

+In 1677 he was elected MP for Northumberland again in the Cavalier Parliament and was re-elected for the two parliaments of 1679 and 1681.
+He defeated a challenge from the court-backed candidate, Ralph Widdrington, in the March 1679 English general election.
+During the Exclusion Crisis, he was marked by Shaftesbury as an opponent of exclusion.
+In the years that followed, he supported Sir John Fenwick, 3rd Baronet in his local quarrels with Widdrington, and was replaced in Northumberland in 1685 by Widdrington's henchman, William Ogle.
+In 1686, the Privy Council ordered that Delaval be removed from the local commission of the peace, but he remained a deputy lieutenant.

 Delaval developed the family's commercial interests at Seaton Delaval by building a harbour and sluice gates at nearby Hartley Pans, which came to be known as Seaton Sluice.

-Delaval was succeeded firstly by his eldest son Ralph and later by a younger son John.
+Delaval was succeeded in the baronetcy first by his eldest son Ralph and later by a younger son John.